After Gastric Sleeve: Is Taking NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) Okay?

-When patients come to visit Dr. Fernando Garcia in Tijuana, they receive detailed information on what to expect before, during, and after bariatric surgery.
+When patients come to visit our surgeons in Tijuana, they receive detailed information on what to expect before, during, and after bariatric surgery.
 By knowing about the treatment process in detail, patients are able to have better experiences after undergoing highly effective bariatric procedures such as gastric sleeve surgery.

 One issue that comes up a lot during consultations is the use of non-steroidal anti-inflammatory drugs (NSAIDs) after surgery.
 Let's cover this right now and see why some patients should consider gastric sleeve surgery rather than other weight loss surgery procedures.